Automating SOC 2 Compliance: From 6 Months to 6 Weeks

 - Framework overlap - You're also pursuing ISO 27001 and HIPAA.
 Each framework has its own control language, but 60% of the controls overlap.
 Your team maintains three separate evidence sets for the same underlying controls.

-BTA Comply ships with 6 compliance frameworks pre-built: SOC 2, ISO 27001, HIPAA, PCI DSS, NIST 800-53, and FedRAMP.
+The frameworks most teams pursue - SOC 2, ISO 27001, HIPAA, PCI DSS, and NIST 800-53 - share the same underlying control families.
 Here's what automation looks like in practice:

-- Continuous control monitoring - Instead of point-in-time evidence collection, Comply continuously tracks control status.
-Each of the 40+ controls shows real-time compliance status: compliant, partially compliant, non-compliant, or not assessed.
+- Continuous control monitoring - Instead of point-in-time evidence collection, track control status continuously.
+Each control shows real-time compliance status: compliant, partially compliant, non-compliant, or not assessed.
+CVEasy keeps your vulnerability-management evidence current automatically rather than as a quarterly scramble.

 - Cross-framework mapping - SOC 2 CC6.1 maps to ISO 27001 A.9.1.1 and NIST AC-1.
-Update one control and the status propagates across all frameworks.
+Maintain one set of controls and let the status propagate across all frameworks.
 One piece of evidence satisfies multiple audits.

 - Assessment workflows - Create assessments tied to specific frameworks.
 Track progress, assign controls to team members, and generate readiness reports before the auditor arrives.